Finances for Same-Sex Couples

 Living Trust: A Trust is a contract that holds title to and controls your assets.
 This can be a crucial part of planning for LGBT partners.
 The main focus of this document is to make sure your assets go where you want.
 It also protects your privacy; it remains confidential and does not become a matter of public record.
 If your estate would go to court in a probate process without a living trust, a judge would decide where everything would go and looks to family (blood relations) first.

 Having these five key documents in place often creates the groundwork for key financial conversations between you and your partner.
 It can help you clarify your shared goals and then use those shared goals to make significant progress on your financial plan.
-While there are some nuances to LGBT planning, the core issues remain the same: Communication between partners, recognizing shared goals, and finding financial compatibility.
+Communication between partners, recognizing shared goals, and finding financial compatibility.
 Couples who achieve these steps have much more working for their financial futures than those who do not.

 Questions to Consider:

-- What state is your estate plan in?
+What state is your estate plan?
 Does it reflect your current wishes?